Legacy-Edition-Minigames/Documentation/docs/source/modtools/uploading/submissions.rst

 Submission handling
 ===================
 .. meta::
-   :description lang=en: Learn how to accept and update modtools submissions
+   :description lang=en: Learn how to accept and update ModTools submissions

 This guide is for adding and updating mods to the ModTools Database repository on GitHub.